Christchurch City – Guide for Backpackers

 - Have a 4D Antarctic experience at the International Antarctic Centre.

 - Like planes?
-Visit the Air Force Museum.
+Visit the free Air Force Museum.

 - Check out our article 10 Free or Cheap Things to do in Christchurch.